Skip to content

 Dallas County·TX Dept. of Insurance·Step-by-step guide

-Filing a hail damage insurance claim in Dallas requires understanding Texas deductible structures and state regulations.
-Most Dallas homeowners face percentage-based wind and hail deductibles ranging from 1% to 5% of their home's insured value, meaning a typical Dallas home valued at $295,300 with a 2% deductible would require $5,906 out-of-pocket before insurance coverage begins.
+Filing a hail damage insurance claim in Dallas requires understanding Texas deductible structures, which are commonly percentage-based ranging from 1% to 5% of the home's insured value.
+For a home valued at $295,300 with a 2% deductible, you would pay $5,906 out-of-pocket before insurance coverage begins.
+Dallas homeowners should document damage thoroughly and understand their policy's specific terms before initiating the claims process.

 Know this before you call your insurer